Louis-René Levassor de Latouche Tréville: Early career

 At the age of 13, Latouche joined the Gardes de la Marine, and took part in numerous naval actions during the Seven Years' War.
 He started sailing on the Hardi, ferrying troops to Canada in 1758, and took part in his first action, in 1759 aboard the 64-gun Dragon, which was under his uncle's command, taking part in the Battle of Quiberon Bay.
-He also served on the pram Louise and harassed the blockading British squadron Île-d'Aix in October 1760, still under his uncle.
+He also served on the pram Louise and harassed the British squadron blockading Île-d'Aix in October 1760, still under his uncle.
 In 1762 he served on the 74-gun Intrépide and on Tonnant.
 In the summer of that year, Latouche was detached to command two gunboats with which he attacked two British ships, one 60-gun and one 74-gun, waging a two-hour battle.

 After the Treaty of Paris in 1763, Latouche took part in training campaigns under his uncle Latouche-Tréville and Admiral d'Estaing, serving on the ships Garonne in 1763, and Hardi and Bricole in 1765.

 In September 1768, aged 23, he was promoted to ensign.
 Perhaps under pressure from his family, who hoped for quicker promotions, or because the reform of the Navy forced him to retire, he resigned from the Navy and enlisted in the Army.
 He became an aide to Governor-General d'Ennery, newly appointed governor of Martinique, who obtained a commission as a cavalry captain for him.
 In 1771, he transferred as captain to the Régiment de La Rochefoucauld-Dragons, a dragoon regiment, and became aide-de-camp to Governor General Valière, who commanded at Saint-Domingue.

 In 1772, Navy Minister Boynes acceded to repeated requests from Latouche's family, and he was reinstated in the Navy as "capitaine de brûlot".
 Latouche was appointed to command the fluyt Courtier.
 In 1774, Latouche put forward a proposition to the Ministry Navy for an exploratory expedition to circumnavigate Australia to see whether New Holland and New South Wales were separated by a channel; the plan was rejected, as the Ministry preferred using Île de France as the forward base for such an operation.
 Latouche corresponded with Captain Cook on exploration plans in 1775 and 1776.